hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 I missed you, `@`.
 I'm glad SwiftUI finally brings you back, and in a big way.

-On a more serious note, I think data flow together with the [layout system]({{ site.url }}/post/post/swiftui-layout-system) are clearly the strongest sides of SwiftUI.
+On a more serious note, I think data flow together with the [layout system]({{ site.url }}/post/post/swiftui-layout-system) is clearly the strongest side of SwiftUI.
 Both systems are powerful, elegant, and robust.

-Most of the current complains about SwiftUI come with regards to its incomplete components library.
+Most of the current complaints about SwiftUI come with regards to its incomplete components library.
 There are some glaring gaps there.
-I with Apple was more clear in their communication.
-In 2014, Swift 1.0 was presented as a complete production ready language (spoiler alert: it wasn’t, it was more of a proof of concept).
+I wish Apple was more clear in their communication.
+In 2014, Swift 1.0 was presented as a complete production-ready language (spoiler alert: it wasn’t, it was more of a proof of concept).
 The same thing is happening with SwiftUI.

-SwiftUI in its current from is a proof of concept that shows that Apple's platonic ideal of a UI framework can be brought to reality.
+SwiftUI in its current form is a proof of concept that shows that Apple's platonic ideal of a UI framework can be brought to reality.
 It has the best syntax, the best data flow, the best layout system.
-The only thing that is missing is the components library.
+The only thing that is lacking is the components library.
 What we currently have is just a few basic wrappers on top of the existing components in UIKit and the respective frameworks on other platforms.

-Sometimes it seems mind boggling how many language features were needed to make SwiftUI possible: meta-programming, property wrappers, function builders, dynamic member lookup.
-All of these things come together in beautiful ways which rubs just the right spots and make me extremely excited for the future of development for Apple platforms.
+Sometimes it seems mind-boggling just how many language features were needed to make SwiftUI possible: meta-programming, complex generics system, property wrappers, function builders, dynamic member lookup.
+All of these things come together in beautiful ways which rub just the right spots and make me extremely excited for the future of development for Apple platforms.

 <div class="References" markdown="1">